This story originally aired on March 31, 2018. This web feature has been updated accordingly.

-Gary Gulman has been a stand-up comedian for nearly 25 years.
+Gary Gulman has been a stand-up comedian for over 25 years.
 He's performed on Jay Leno, David Letterman, Jimmy Kimmel, Conan.

-But it's only in the past year or so that Gary's really started telling jokes about living with depression.
+But it's only in the past few years that Gary's really started telling jokes about living with depression.

-Here he is last January on the Late Show with Stephen Colbert:
+Here he is in January 2017 on the Late Show with Stephen Colbert:

 And here's the thing: Gary Gulman might not be doing this — might not be talking about his depression, might not even be a stand-up comedian — if it weren't for sports.